JackStouffer/jacks_standard_library/DESIGN.md

 1. Never conceptualize the things (structs/objects/entities etc) in your program as being completely separate and allocated one at a time.
 2. Instead conceptualize your programs as a small set of lifetimes (more details below)
+3. Make each lifetime's footprint small as you possibly can by setting max limits on total bytes used.
+L1, L2, L3 cache sizes are great places to start for limits
-3. If your program will need a bunch of the same thing, reserve the virtual address space for the maximum amount that your program will allow and then put a pool allocator in front of that address space.
+4. If your program will need a bunch of the same thing, reserve the virtual address space for the maximum amount that your program will allow and then put a pool allocator in front of that address space.